FarhanSayed16/FarhanSayed16/README.md

 <h1 align="center">Hey, I'm Farhan Sayed 👋</h1>

-<h3 align="center">A B.Sc.
-IT student building the future with AI, Robotics, and a dash of cosmic curiosity.</h3>
+<h3 align="center">A IT student building the future with AI, Robotics, and a dash of cosmic curiosity.</h3>

 <p align="center">
   <i>"I believe technology is the lens through which we can decipher the universe's greatest mysteries.
 My goal is to build that lens."</i>